-This section describes how we infer the impact of the proposed capital rule changes for different banks and asset classes.
-Table 5 shows the market shares that different categories of bank contribute to the main segments of the Swiss loan market.
+This section describes how we infer the impact of the proposed capital rule changes in BCBS 306, 307 and 347 for different banks and asset classes.
+Table 12 shows the market shares that different categories of bank contribute to the main segments of the Swiss loan market.
+The pie charts that appear in Figure 1 exhibit the same data as Table 12.